VCGI/standards-and-guidelines-dev/parcels/Act68-2024-Parcels-VCGI.md

 |Windham      |493,362                   |$9,476,204,580         |*$19,207*                 |9%                |1.09                 |
 |Windsor      |604,359                   |$10,979,699,045        |*$18,168*                 |14%               |1.14                 |
 |**Average**  |                          |                       |**$20,976**               |                  |                     |

+### A2.5 Eligibility for Per Parcel Payment

+- VCGI will continue to accept and review parcel geometry updates on a rolling basis.
+A municipal official (or a contact from a municipality's mapping vendor) must send a standard-compliant parcel geometry update to VCGI by October 1st of a calendar year to be eligible to receive a financial incentive the following year
+- No more than one standard-compliant parcel geometry update per municipality will be accepted each calendar year
+- Parcel geometry updates will continued to be submitted to VCGI using the [Share Map Data](https://vcgi.vermont.gov/data-and-programs/share-map-data) form
+- VCGI should be notified if a municipality has no changes to report.
+A municipality that reports no changes will not be eligible to receive a financial incentive
+- Some municipalities may choose to “opt-out,” forgoing their eligibility in exchange for VCGI assisting in their parcel geometry update Municipalities that may be good candidates to opt-out include:
+    - Municipalities not currently updating their parcel geometry, contracting with a non-GIS vendor, or having "low confidence" in their ability to conduct parcel geometry updated internally
+    - Municipalities with a relatively small parcel count or relatively few parcel geometry updates

 ## Appendix 3: Implement Vermont CAMA Data Standard and Require Submittal to State Considerations